 Service is center to the tournament.
 Organized and staffed by volunteers with the net proceeds benefiting the service projects of the men of Gonzaga.

 As we present the 30th Annual Gonzaga DC Classic, we rededicate ourselves to the ideals that drove Michael Kelleher to establish the tournament in 1989 and which strives to embody the Jesuit motto "Being Men for Others."
-The tournament showcases "Great Basketball Supporting Good Works," with the proceeds of this tournament going to the services projects the young men of Gonzaga participate in every year.
+The tournament showcases "Great Basketball Supporting Good Works," with the proceeds of this tournament going to the service projects the young men of Gonzaga participate in every year.

 All of the games will be played at the Carmody Center located on the campus of Gonzaga College High School at 19 Eye Street NW, Washington DC.
 Detailed directions and parking instructions are available.